WVAviator/helix-scheduling/README.md

 # Helix

-A full stack employee scheduling application using NestJS and NextJS.
+A full stack user scheduling application using NestJS and NextJS.